-Here are the top four questions SU Abroad staff receives from students considering a semester in London:
+Here are the top four questions Syracuse Abroad staff receives from students considering a semester in London:

 How much does the London program cost and what does the program fee cover?

-All students are charged SU tuition plus a program fee.
+All students are charged Syracuse tuition plus a program fee.
 Tuition covers 12-19 credit hours of study per semester.
 The program fee includes:

 - All-school orientation